psykafrica/.github/profile/README.md

 **Industry**: Education - Mental Health wellness

-**Description**: We care about support mental health wellness to students in Africa by making them be heard
+**Description**: We care about increasing mental health wellness support to students in Africa

 **Who is the User and/or Customer**: Students